ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: artwork-align="center"}

 ## Topic and KDC Discovery at the Broker {#kdc-discovery}
 A Broker can offer a topic discovery entry point to enable clients to find topics of interest.
-The resource entry point thus represents a collection of related resources as specified in {{?RFC6690}} and is identified by the resource type "core.ps.coll".
+The resource entry point thus represents a collection of related resources as specified in {{RFC6690}} and is identified by the resource type "core.ps.coll".
 A topic collection is a group of topic configuration resources that define topic properties and are identified by the resource type "core.ps.conf".
-An anonymous pub/sub client MAY request a collection of the topics present in the broker by making a GET request to the collection URI.
+An anonymous pub/sub client MAY request a collection of the topics present in the broker by making a CoAP GET request to the collection URI.
-An anonymous pub/sub client MAY read the configuration of a topic by making a GET request to the topic configuration URI.
+An anonymous pub/sub client MAY read the configuration of a topic by making a CoAP GET request to the topic configuration URI.
 (ToDo: Consider a discovery token to be consumed by the Broker for topic collection, and topic configuration?)

 (ToDo: Instead of defining "core.ps.gm", need to extend Topic Configuration Representation in core-coap-pubsub to include KDC.)
-The Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at Broker, e.g., by using a link-format document {{RFC6690}}}.
+The Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in {{core_rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at Broker, e.g., by using a link-format document {{RFC6690}}.
 Applications can use this common resource type to discover links to group-membership resources for joining pub/sub groups.

 ## Authorisation Request/Response for the KDC and the Broker {#auth-request}

  The Client sends two Authorisation Requests to the AS for two audiences: the Broker and the KDC, respectively.
 AS handles authorisation requests for topics a Client is allowed to Publish or Subscribe to the Broker, corresponding to an application group.
-To protect the message content, the client needs to request to be part of the security group(s) for those application groups.
+To protect the message content, the client needs to request to the KDC to join the security group(s) corresponding to those application groups.

 Communications between the Client and the AS MUST be secured, according to what is defined by the used transport profile of ACE.
 This section builds on Section 3 of {{I-D.ietf-ace-key-groupcomm}} and defined only additions or modifications to that specification.

 Both Authorisation Requests include the following fields (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):

 * 'scope': Optional.
 If present, specifies the name of the topic groups, that the Client requests to access.
-This parameter is a CBOR byte string that encodes a CBOR array, whose format MUST follow the data model AIF-PUBSUB-GROUPCOMM defined below.
+This parameter is a CBOR byte string that encodes a CBOR array, whose format SHOULD follow the data model AIF-PUBSUB-GROUPCOMM defined below.
 * 'audience': Required identifier corresponding to either the KDC or the Broker.

 Other additional parameters can be included if necessary, as defined in {{RFC9200}}.

-For the Broker, the scope represents pub/sub topics i.e., the application group, and for the KDC, the scope represents the security group.
-This document expects there is a one-to-one mapping between the application group and the security group, and the client uses the same scope for both requests.
+For the Broker, the scope represents pub/sub topics i.e., the application group, and for the KDC, the scope represents the corresponding security group.
+This document expects a one-to-one mapping between the application group and the security group, and the client uses the same scope for both requests.
 If there is not a one-to-one mapping, the client MUST ask for the correct scopes in its Authorization Requests, and the correct policies regarding both sets of scopes MUST be available to the AS.
 How the client discovers the (application group, security group) association is out of scope of this document.

 ### Format of Scope {#scope}